is-120-winter-2023/overlays-and-cards-tvick20/README.md

 # Overlays and cards

+**Description** This is my overlays and cards website about odd animals

 **Objectives**: Add a text overlay to your hero image.
 Use a dynamic font for the `<h1>` in the overlay.
 Add four cards to your site.
 Add a hover effect to your cards.

 **Concepts covered**: The position property, text shadows, gradients, CSS filters, the `clamp()` function.